 Ok, we’re sure many Londoners renting in the capital might raise an eyebrow to that statement, but with some uncertainty in the market, the last thing professional landlords want is to risk losing tenants or face long void periods because of unrealistic rental demands.

-There is a possibility that more property being bought to let could again drive rents up, but many of these investors have portfolios and will know they have to tow the line of current market conditions.
+There is a possibility that more property being bought with intentions to let could again drive rents up, but many of these investors have portfolios and will know they have a line to tow in current market conditions.
 Falling rents probably won’t deter people from investing, and it could mean even more available rental property at better prices.